Here is the NY Times version:

 In the text field you enter words that satisfy the rules of the puzzle.
 You can enter more than one word.
 Press Return to see if the words are acceptable.
 Any error messages will appear above the text field.
 Words you have found will appear below the text field in alphabetical order.

 Pressing Return when the text field is empty will clear any messages.
-If there are no messages to clear, the 6 outer letters will be permuted.
+If there are no messages to clear, the 6 outer letters will be shuffled (aka permuted).

 If you lose focus on the text field you can restore it by hitting the Tab key.